Making holiday travel merry

 Remember, your holiday trip will need to be part of your total holiday expense.
 To determine how much you can spend, calculate your expected income from now through the holidays.
 Subtract all your fixed expenses, such as housing, utilities, transportation, groceries, insurance and other bills.
 The amount left over is the amount you have available for holiday spending—including gifts, travel, holiday clothing and decorations.
 Make sure your travel expenses can be covered with this amount, along with all your other holiday purchases.

-Consider financing.
 If you're not able to pay cash for your holiday getaway but you're committed to taking the trip, think about other options for financing your remote holiday experience.
 For instance, a personal loan often provides cash financing with interest rates that are significantly lower than credit card rates.
-With a BBVA Express Personal Loan, you can apply for a loan that offers competitive low rates that make borrowing affordable and easy.
+With a personal loan, you can apply for a loan that offers competitive low rates that make borrowing affordable and easy.
 In some cases, these loans can be approved quickly, potentially providing you access to same-day cash.

 If getting away for the holidays sounds like the perfect way to celebrate this year, start planning your trip.
 With these tips, you can enjoy a holiday away from home without stress and without breaking the budget.

 The content provided is for informational purposes only.
 Neither BBVA USA, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial consultant about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA USA or any of its affiliates.

 Links to third party sites are provided for your convenience and do not constitute an endorsement.
 BBVA USA does not provide, is not responsible for, and does not guarantee the products, services or overall content available at third party sites.
 These sites may not have the same privacy, security or accessibility standards.